Handbook of Strategies and Strategic Processing

 Peggy Van Meter, Alexandra List, Doug Lombardi, Panayiota Kendeou

-Handbook of Educational Psychology and Students with Special Needs provides educational and psychological stakeholders with critical domain-specific expertise on the factors and processes relevant to learning for students with special needs.
-This includes students with attention-deficit/...
+Handbook of Educational Psychology and Students with Special Needs provides educational and psychological researchers, practitioners, policy-makers, and graduate students with critical expertise on the factors and processes relevant to learning for students with special needs.
+This includes...

 Daniel L. Dinsmore, Luke K. Fryer, Meghan M. Parkinson

-Handbook of Strategic Processing provides a state-of-the-art synthesis of conceptual, measurement, and analytical issues regarding learning strategies and strategic processing.
-Contributions by educational psychology experts present the clearest yet definition of this essential and quickly evolving...
+Handbook of Strategies and Strategic Processing provides a state-of-the-art synthesis of conceptual, measurement, and analytical issues regarding learning strategies and strategic processing.
+Contributions by educational psychology experts present the clearest-yet definition of this essential and...

 Jason L.G.
 Braasch, Ivar Bråten, Matthew T. McCrudden